streamnative/pulsar_weekly/content/2020/2020-11/2020-11-27-pulsar-weekly.md

 title: "2020-11-27-pulsar-weekly"
 displayTitle: "Pulsar Community Weekly Update - 2020-11-21 ~ 2020-11-27"
 date: 2020-11-21 ~ 2020-11-27
-description: "This is the Pulsar community weekly update for 2020-11-21 ~ 2020-11-27, with updates on Pulsar client, broker, transaction, Functions, schema, tiered storage, and so on."
+description: "This is the Pulsar community weekly update for 2020-11-21 ~ 2020-11-27, with updates on Pulsar client, broker, transactions, Functions, schema, tiered storage, and so on."
 id: "2020-11-27-pulsar-weekly"
 ---

 ## [Pulsar Community Weekly Update] 2020-11-21 ~ 2020-11-27

-This is the Pulsar community weekly update for 2020-11-21 ~ 2020-11-27, with updates on Pulsar client, broker, transaction, Functions, schema, tiered storage, and so on.
+This is the Pulsar community weekly update for 2020-11-21 ~ 2020-11-27, with updates on Pulsar client, broker, transactions, Functions, schema, tiered storage, and so on.

 ### Pulsar Highlight

-- Add the transaction log for Pulsar and implementation of PIP-31.
+- Add the transactions log for Pulsar and implementation of PIP-31.

     https://github.com/apache/pulsar/wiki/PIP-31%3A-Transaction-Support